-There's responsible credit-card usage, and there's smart credit-card usage.
+There's responsible credit card usage, and then there's smart credit card usage.
 Permit me to draw some distinctions.

-If you're charging on your card only sums that you can afford to pay, you're being responsible.
+If you're only charging sums that you can afford to pay, you're being responsible.
 If you're paying off your credit card bill in full each month, you're being responsible.

 Learn much more about the surprisingly interesting credit card industry in our Credit Center, which also features tips on getting out of debt, along with guidance on how to manage your credit effectively.
 (We even offer spiffy Motley Fool credit cards.)
 Really.
 I mean it.
 There's some great stuff in our Credit Center, and it's all free reading.

 The following articles can help you: